(one synonym is Capua sordidatana Meyrick, 1881)

 (Photo: courtesy of Donald Hobern, Aranda, Australian Capital Territory)

-These Caterpillars have been found eating dead Eucalyptus leaves.
+These Caterpillars have been found eating the dead leaves of

-The adult moth of this species has wings that are off-white, with dark brown markings including a band across the tip of each forewing.
+The adult moth of this species has forewings that are off-white, with dark brown markings.
+The hindwings are pale brown with some vague dark marks by the wingtips.
 The wingspan is about 1.4 cms.
 The pheromones of this species have been identified.

 The species has been found in :